Status: Rare casual fall migrant.

 19-21 Dec 2003 basic adult Lake McConaughy, Keith Co (Brogie 2006)

 There is a remarkable series of records from northwest Iowa and adjacent southwest Minnesota in the vicinity of Spirit Lake, which extends into both states.
-Beginning in 1986, when one was at North Heron Lake, Minnesota 28 May, reports of mostly single birds continued until 2007, when one was in the same area 10 Aug-12 Oct, and into 2016 (eBird.org, accessed December 2017).
-Breeding almost certainly occurred on occasion; a fresh juvenile was at Jemmerson Slough in Dickinson Co, Iowa 23 Jun 1996 (Kent and Dinsmore 1996).
-Dates of occurrence of the 24 or so records during this 20-year period were primarily Apr-May and Jul-Nov.
+Beginning in 1986, when one was at North Heron Lake, Minnesota 28 May, reports of mostly single birds continued until 2009, when one was in the same area 25 Oct; the 16 records are for 17 May through 25 Oct, 11 of these however for Sep-Oct (eBird.org, accessed Oct 2023).
+Although these records this was a fall staging site, breeding may have occurred on occasion; a fresh juvenile was at Jemmerson Slough in Dickinson Co, Iowa 23 Jun 1996 (Kent and Dinsmore 1996).

 NOURC: Nebraska Ornithologists’ Union Records Committee